Nuitka/Nuitka-website/doc/posts/nuitka-release-08.rst

    once again being able to be cached and not unpacked repeatedly for each execution.

--  Standalone: Detect missing ``tk-inter`` plugin at runtime.
+-  Standalone: Detect missing ``tk-inter`` plugin at run time.
 When TCL fails to load, it then outputs a more helpful error.
 This ought to be done for all plugins, where it's not clear if they are needed.